Is a book cover a secret weapon to get books sold? Many people think so. What does research say? I know what I’ve done recently!

 As a writer, I have regrets but just a few!
 Since 2014, I’ve self-published seven books and three cookbooks and recorded two audiobooks—sounds prolific!
 In a friendly conversation this week with a friend and my husband, we talked about our regrets.
 I listed a couple of life regrets but not writer’s regrets.
 Here’s my writer’s regrets.

-Let Me Tell You a Story - regrets
+Let Me Tell You a Story Regret

 During the spring of 1987, I had visited my parents in southeastern Colorado.
 As usual, we went out to our family ranch and revisited many favorite spots.
 The Phillie Place always topped my list as my favorite, a homestead belonging to Philadelphia Cardenas.